-Vulnerability and capacity map of UC-16 Ali Abad, City Sub-District Hyderabad, Pakistan Source: Hyderabad: Hazard Mapping and Participatory Vulnerability Assessment Report.
-2007
+Vulnerability and capacity map of UC-16 Ali Abad, City Sub-District Hyderabad, Pakistan rescue teams, etc.

-Similarly, the tangible aspects of capacity can be listed or mapped.
+Source: Hyderabad: Hazard Mapping and Participatory Vulnerability Assessment Report, 2007 Similarly, the tangible aspects of capacity can be listed or mapped.
 They include facilities and resources such as fire stations, hospitals and clinics, schools, water sources, evacuation areas and shelters, search and